andromedaprotocol/andromeda-core/README.md

 # Andromeda Digital Objects

-A monorepository containing all the contracts and packages related to Andromeda Protocol using the [Juno](https://junonetwork.io) blockchain.
+A monorepository containing all the contracts and packages related to Andromeda Protocol.
 Full documentation for all the contracts can be found [here](https://app.gitbook.com/@andromedaprotocol/s/andromeda/).

 ## ADO Categories